 The causes of dyslexia are neurobiological (having to do with the way the brain is formed and how it functions) and genetic (passed down through families).
-Dyslexia may also occur due to other conditions, such as
+Dyslexia may also occur in people later in life due to other conditions, such as

 Language Center of the Brain